 - Allow extra space and avoid sudden maneuvers when driving near or passing trailers to ensure safety for all road users.

-- In our rural area, you must watch out for moose in the road as we’ve been hit before by them.
+- In our rural area, you must watch out for moose in the road, as we’ve been hit by them before.

 Road Etiquette

-- It’s important to maintain a safe following distance and use turn signals clearly when changing lanes or overtaking trailers.
+- It’s essential to maintain a safe following distance and use turn signals clearly when changing lanes or overtaking trailers.

 Trailer Parking